THE NEW ORLEANS TASK FORCE

 3 Indicted in New Orleans Bond Scheme

-A special thanks to Bertha Astorga, an American University Law Student and Criminal Justice Section Spring Intern, who quickly and diligently translated the brochure into Spanish for the Task Force.
+A special thanks to Bertha Astorga, an American University Law Student and Criminal Justice Section Spring Intern, who translated the brochure into Spanish for the Task Force.

 The New Orleans Task Force At Work